Skip to content

 90–97% Evaporation reduction (covered) Source: USDA Bureau of Reclamation evaporation field trials

-Mining tailings ponds and process water reservoirs are typically located in arid or semi-arid regions (Chile, Australia, Spain, Western US).
-Open water surfaces evaporate 1,500–3,000 mm per year, equivalent to 15,000–30,000 m³/year per hectare.
+Tailings ponds and process water reservoirs in arid-climate mining contexts evaporate 1,500–3,000 mm per year — equivalent to 15,000–30,000 m³/year per hectare.
 For lithium, copper, and gold operations where water is the constraining input, that loss is a significant operating cost.
+Covers also suppress dust emission from the water surface and reduce chemical exposure at the water-air interface.

 Benefits for mining operators